dnlup/doc/README.md

 * [`<GCEntry>`](#class-gcentry) | [`<GCAggregatedEntry>`](#class-gcaggregatedentry)

 The activity of the operation of type `incremental`.
-It's present only if `GCMEtric` has been created with the option `aggregate` equal to `true`.
+It's present only if `GCMetric` has been created with the option `aggregate` equal to `true`.

 See [`performanceEntry.kind`](https://nodejs.org/dist/latest-v12.x/docs/api/perf_hooks.html#perf_hooks_performanceentry_kind).